- What is the application deadline?

 |April - June||mid-January - until all positions are filled (typically April 1st).|

-3. Phone interview with CLM Mentor
+3. CLM Mentor - Informational conversation

 If you are not offered or choose not to accept the first position you are considered for, your application will remain active in the applicant pool and you will be considered for other positions for which you are qualified.
 Applications remain active unless the applicant notifies the CLM Program that they are no longer interested in being considered for an internship or until all positions are filled (typically April 15th).